rht-labs/enablement-docs/2-attack-of-the-pipelines/README.md

 git checkout exercise2/jenkins-slave docker/ templates/ params/jenkins-slave-npm
 ```

 3. Open the `params/jenkins-slave-npm` file and update `<GIT_URL>` accordingly.
+The `<GIT_URL>` is the full path of the repository where this project is stored (including the https && .git) eg `https://gitlab.apps.lader.rht-labs.com/<YOUR_NAME>/enablement-ci-cd.git`.
 This set of parameters will clone from the enablement repo and run a docker build of the Dockerfile stored in `docker/jenkins-slave-npm`.
 ```bash
 SOURCE_REPOSITORY_URL=<GIT_URL>
 SOURCE_CONTEXT_DIR=docker/jenkins-slave-npm